HOME SCHEDULE RESULTS RANKINGS MACHINES RULES/FAQ LINKS CONTACTS

 Note on some older games tilt will cause loss of the entire game and not just the ball in play.

-If in the opinion of the organizers the slam tilt is due to poor conduct by the entrant, the entrant may be disqualified and their score discarded.
+If in the opinion of the organisers the slam tilt is due to poor conduct by the entrant, the entrant may be disqualified from the event entirely and their score discarded.

-If there is any ambiguity or confusion over the meaning or interpretation of these rules, the decision of the Competition Organizers shall prevail at all times.
+If there is any ambiguity or confusion over the meaning or interpretation of these rules, the decision of the regional coordinator or competition organisers shall prevail at all times.